zeroc-ice/icetouch/BuildInstructions.md

 ### Operating Systems and Compilers

-Ice Touch is supported on OS X, and was extensively tested using the operating system and compiler versions listed for our [supported platforms][2].
+Ice Touch is supported on macOS, and was extensively tested using the operating system and compiler versions listed for our [supported platforms][2].

 ### Third-Party Libraries